 A Port in the Storm

-In South Florida, hurricanes are accepted as an unfortunate fact of life.
+In Florida, hurricanes are accepted as an unfortunate fact of life.
 Even when we manage to dodge a direct hit, serious damage still often results from strong winds, heavy rains, storm surge flooding, and rip currents.
 Both literal and figurative sitting ducks, boats are particularly vulnerable when severe weather threatens and owners need to be aware of their responsibility to secure their vessels in case of a storm.

 The insurance division of the Boat Owners Association of the United States, the oldest and largest association of boaters, has published a 12 page preparation guide for both boat owners and marina owners.
 For example, if boats must be left at fixed docks, adding more lines and longer lines to many different pilings will enable the boat to better rise and fall with the surge.
 Damage to boats and docks can be reduced by moving boats to larger slips.
 Taking vessels out of the water and securing them on land also reduces the potential for damage, although boats ashore can still be badly battered.